International students in F-1 or J-1 status may travel within the U.S. or abroad during their tenure at Northwestern.

 - Don't forget your I-20/DS-2019 and Passport, and when preparing to come back after winter break, be sure these documents are with your person on the plane -- you will need them before you have access to checked baggage to pass through passport control.

 - What if I forget my I-20/DS-2019?
 If you have a scanned copy, print and carry it with you on your return travels to Evanston/Chicago.
 If you do not have a scanned copy and do not have an I-20/DS-2019 issued by Northwestern University, you may be denied entry into the U.S., or you may be issued a Form I-515A.
 Form I-515A allows you to enter the U.S. conditionally.
 If you are issued a Form I-515A at passport control, you must respond by submitting required documents within 30-days of the date of your arrival.
-If you are issued a Form I-515A, please plan to visit the IO during walk-in advising hours when the university re-opens on January 3, 2017.
+If you are issued a Form I-515A, please plan to visit the IO during walk-in advising hours.

 - What if I am detained by U.S. Customs & Border Protection (CBP) at the airport and they need to speak to someone at Northwestern?
 Occasionally students are stopped by CBP and held until CBP can speak to someone at the university.
-If this occurs, please instruct CBP to contact Northwestern University Police in Evanston (Phone: 847-491-3456), who will then contact a member of the IO staff for further instruction.
+If this occurs during IO business hours (8:30am-5pm), please instruct CBP to contact the IO at 847-491-5613.
+If this occurs after business hours or on the weekend, please instruct CBP to contact Northwestern University Police in Evanston (Phone: 847-491-3456), who will then contact a member of the IO staff for further instruction.
 IMPORTANT NOTE: A forgotten I-20/DS-2019, outdated travel signature, etc., do not constitute an emergency in this situation and you should refer to FAQ #1 above if this situation applies to you.

-- What if there is a family emergency and I need to travel home unexpectedly over break?
-If you find yourself in the position of needing to travel unexpectedly, be sure to take the latest dated I-20/DS-2019 with you.
-If necessary, the IO can ship an updated I-20/DS-2019 once the office re-opens on Jan 3, 2017.
+- What if there is a family emergency and I need to travel home unexpectedly?
+If you find yourself in the position of needing to travel unexpectedly and depart the U.S., be sure to take the latest dated I-20/DS-2019 with you.
+If necessary, the IO can ship an updated I-20/DS-2019 (see below for shipping instructions).

 Travel within the U.S.